-- 1. A student who has enrolled in at least 12 and not more than 30 semester recorded units and receives 50% or more of total of "W," "I," "NC," or NP" notations is placed on progress probation - À student who has enrolled in 31 or more recorded units and receives 40% or more of total of "W,", "I," "NC," or "NP" notations is placed on progress probation. - c.
-Probationary Status Removal: Once a student's status becomes probationary, the student must meet with a counselor as soon as possible to review the circumstances that led to probation, and to develop a student success plan, including a comprehensive student education plan. - d.
-Probationary status will be removed when the student meets the Standards of Student Success for academic achievement and/or timely progress: - 1.
+- a.
+Academic Probation: A student who has attempted 12 or more cumulative units of graded coursework and earned a cumulative total SMC GPA less than a 2.0 is placed on academic probation. - The cumulative total SMC GPA includes grades from all SMC courses, but does not include grades received at other colleges or universities. - b.
+Progress Probation: - A student who has enrolled in 12 or more cumulative units and receives 50% or more "W," "I," "NC," or NP" notations is placed on progress probation. - c.
+Probationary Status Removal: Once a student's status becomes probationary, the student should meet with a counselor as soon as possible to review the circumstances that led to probation, and to develop a Student Success Plan, including a comprehensive student education plan. d.
+Probationary status will be removed when the student meets the Standards of Student Success, as stated above. - 1.
 If the student is on academic probation, probationary status will be removed once the cumulative total SMC GPA returns to 2.0 or higher. - 2.
-If the student is on Progress Probation, probationary status will be removed once the percentage of cumulative "W," "I," "NC," or "NP" grades no longer exceeds the allowed percentages, as defined in Progress Probation section 2b. - d.
+If the student is on Progress Probation, probationary status will be removed once the percentage of cumulative "W," "I," "NC," or "NP" grades no longer exceeds 50 percent.

+- d.
 After two consecutive semesters of academic and/or progress probationary status, a student will be subject to a lower enrollment priority as stated in AR 4111.8 Enrollment Priorities.
-A student with demonstrated extenuating circumstances can file an appeal with Admissions and Records. - f.
-Effective Fall 2016, a student will lose eligiblity for the Board of Govenors Fee Waiver after two consecutive semesters of academic and/or progress probationary status,.
+A student with demonstrated extenuating circumstances may appeal the loss of enrollment priority with Admissions and Records. - Effective Fall 2016, a student will lose eligibility for the Board of Governors Fee Waiver after two consecutive semesters of academic and/or progress probationary status.
 Foster youth are exempted.
-A student with demonstrated extenuating circumstances can file an appeal with the Financial Aid Office.3.
-Disqualification
+A student with demonstrated extenuating circumstances may file an appeal with the Financial Aid Office.

+3. Disqualification